broeker/jumpsuit/src/pages/index.md

   description: >-
     There is a new and better way to build the web.
-Led by frameworks such as Gatsby, the rise of managed services, and the emergence of hosting platforms like Netlify, we are now in the very early stages of a coming storm is quickly and dramatically changing how and what we build.
-Achievements that were extremely difficult even 2-3 years ago are now becoming magically simple.
+Led by frameworks such as Gatsby, the rise of managed services, and the emergence of hosting platforms like Netlify, we are now in the very early stages of a coming storm that is quickly and dramatically changing how and what we build.
+Achievements that were extremely difficult even 2-3 years ago are now becoming magically simple, and building this next generation of websites and applications is simply fun in way that we have been missing for a long time.r
   heading: Let's have some fun again.
   image1:
     alt: A close-up of a paper filter filled with ground coffee